OpenTranslationBible/open-bible/en-GB/42.Luke/md/luke-01.md

 ## Luke 1:41

-When Elizabeth heard Mary’s greeting, the baby leaped in her womb, and Elizabeth was filled with the Holy Spirit.
+Upon hearing Mary’s greeting, the baby moved within her, and Elizabeth was filled with the Holy Spirit.

 ## Luke 1:42